seanbreckenridge/mal-notify-bot/README.md

 `python3 bot.py`

 This is run on `python 3.7`.
-You can use [pyenv](https://github.com/pyenv/pyenv) to install an7ther version of python if needed.
+You can use [pyenv](https://github.com/pyenv/pyenv) to install another version of python if needed.